pierrealexaline/wp/README.md

 Deleting the dev branch
 Adding the new dev branch
 finaly we can come back to the classic workflow on dev !
+Ending here with a compare and pull request